magenta-aps/osdatascanner/docs/data-sources.md

 EWS doesn't offer any way of discovering the users present in an Exchange installation, so you'll need to get that from Active Directory or from Azure AD.
-Choose the _Organisatoriske enheder_ field to use OS2datascanner's LDAP support to automatically scan all of the users detected in your organisational hierarchy, or upload a UTF-8 text file with one account name on each line with _Upload fil_.
+Choose the _Organisatoriske enheder_ field to use OSdatascanner's LDAP support to automatically scan all of the users detected in your organisational hierarchy, or upload a UTF-8 text file with one account name on each line with _Upload fil_.